Build on iOS

 • You have a Square account enabled for payment processing.
 If you haven't enabled payment processing on your account (or you're not sure), visit squareup.com/activation.

-• You have a Square Reader device to take payments.
+• You have a Square Reader device to take payments in production (not required for Sandbox payments).

 • You're using Xcode 15.1+.